radiantlogic-v8/documentation-eoc/documentation/environments/applications/node-details.md

 Alternatively, the log files of a node can be accessed by selecting **View Logs** from the associated **Options** (**menu**).

-> [!note] For further details on reviewing logs, see the [environment logs](../logging/environment-logs.md) guide.

 ![image description](images/options-view-logs.png)

 ## Next steps

 After reviewing this guide, you should have an understanding of how to review the status and health of specific FID nodes.
-For information on reviewing environment logs, see [environment logs](../logging/environment-logs.md).
+For information on reviewing environment logs, see [environment logs](logging/application-logs.md).